-Take a look at all the amazing festivals that Derbyshire has to offer right throughout 2019, right on your doorstep - come along, join in the fun and see the world-class entertainment.
+Take a look at all the amazing festivals that Derbyshire has to offer right from 2019 into 2020, right on your doorstep - come along, join in the fun and see the world-class entertainment.

 Many of the festivals featured here are members of Festivity, a forum for joint working between all the festivals in Derbyshire who work together to bring a vibrant and varied menu of artistic events to the festivals season each year.
 You can also find out more about thousands of festivals events on the Visit Peak District and County Signpost websites.

 There's something for everyone so read on and discover what there is to see and where to be seen at this year in Derbyshire.